Expressions aren't exposed to script

 "use strict" directive to any of your code.

-When the Use worker project property is checked, the Construct runtime is hosted in a Web Worker instead of in the DOM, and renders using an OffscreenCanvas.
+When the Use worker project property is Yes, the Construct runtime is hosted in a Web Worker instead of in the DOM, and renders using an OffscreenCanvas.
 This is generally good for performance since the runtime can run independently of the browser main thread, which can be blocked by browser tasks like layout.
 However Web Workers have a reduced set of APIs available.
 Notably there are no

 document objects available, and so the DOM cannot be directly accessed.
 However there are many other APIs still available, such as fetch (and the older XMLHttpRequest), IndexedDB, WebSocket and others - see Functions and classes available to workers for more details.